 Brittany Howard: Five Essential Nina Simone Songs

-Brittany Howard isn't even 30 yet, but the dynamic singer and guitarist already has multiple musical lives on her résumé: leading the Grammy-winning Alabama Shakes, her punk-blues side project Thunderbitch, and lately, the Nashville-sparked trio Bermuda Triangle, shared with friends and fellow vocalists Jesse Lafser and Becca Mancari.
+Before Brittany Howard turned 30, the dynamic singer and guitarist already had multiple musical lives on her résumé: leading the Grammy-winning Alabama Shakes, her punk-blues side project Thunderbitch, and the Nashville-sparked trio Bermuda Triangle, shared with friends and fellow vocalists Jesse Lafser and Becca Mancari.

 While Howard's volcanic voice is what first turned heads discovering Alabama Shakes' life-affirming Southern shakedown of rock and soul, her tender side is a revelation too, as on Bermuda Triangle's bossa nova-splashed 2017 single, "Suzanne."

 As Howard travels her own bold, unconventional path as a versatile musician (and nascent activist, speaking out on challenges to the LGBT community in North Carolina), she has found solace and motivation in the songs of one of her most beloved influences, Nina Simone.
 When FUV asked Howard if she might write about her "Five Essential Nina Simone Songs," she responded with a rich list of choices that includes Simone's striking covers of tracks by Bob Dylan and Janis Ian.

 “I Wish I Knew How It Would Feel to be Free,” Live at Montreux Jazz Festival, 1976 (Written by Billy Taylor and Dick Dallas)